cbourke/ComputerScienceI/documents/syllabus.md

 responsibility in how you approach the material for this course.

-The key difference is that since in-person attendance is not required, attendance points (150 total) will not be assessed and your final grade will be out of 1,100 points instead.
+The key difference is that since in-person attendance is not required, attendance points will not be assessed.

-### Project

-There is an end-of-semester programming project due on the Friday of "dead week."
-This project must be completed individually by each student and no collaboration is allowed.
-You may consult with each other at a *high level* but may not share or view other student code.

 ### Exams

-There will be one midterm exam and a comprehensive final exam.
+There will be two regular exams, one midterm exam, and a comprehensive final exam.
 These will be open-book, open-note, *required computer* exams.
 The exams consist of live coding exercises for which you will need your own machine as you will be coding and submitting programs online for grading.
 More details will be announced closer to the exam dates.
 No collaboration is allowed on exams.